 Repairing broken items

 Repair Cafés are events where north London residents can bring along old or damaged items to be fixed by repair specialists for free.
 Not only will you get an item fixed, but it is possible to learn how to repair things yourself and how they are made.

 Ifixit is an open source website, providing a repair guide for almost everything.

 There are also a number of businesses in north London that will repair your broken item for you.
-The Electrical Repair Directory, run by The Restart Project and funded by the North London Waste Authority (NLWA) Waste Prevention Community Fund, is an online database with a mapping and search facility to find reliable repair businesses in the north London area.
+The Electrical Repair Directory, run by The Restart Project and funded by the North London Waste Authority (NLWA) North London Community Fund, is an online database with a mapping and search facility to find reliable repair businesses in the north London area.

 Electrical items that are still in working order but are no longer needed can be passed on for reuse by someone else.